-Minimize the cost of training new employees and the potential loss of experience by maintaining valued workers who have become disabled through work-related injuries.
+Minimize the cost of training new employees and the potential loss of experience by maintaining valued workers that have become disabled through work-related injuries.

-If you own or operate a business, you should be aware of two tax incentives for hiring workers with disabilities:
+An owner or operator of a business should be aware of two tax incentives for hiring workers with disabilities:

-- Deduction for removal of barriers (Internal Revenue Services Code Section 190) - You may deduct expenses for making a facility or vehicle used in your business more accessible to person with disabilities.
+- Deduction for removal of barriers (Internal Revenue Services Code Section 190) - A business may deduct expenses for making a facility or vehicle used in the business more accessible to a person with disabilities.

 - Accessibility Credit (Internal Revenue Services Code Section 44) - An eligible small business that pays or incurs expenses for providing access to a person with disabilities is allowed a tax credit.